Greenlight logo

 The more you know, the more you save!
 By taking a look at what you’re currently spending, you can get a good baseline to start making changes.
 From there, utilize comparison shopping, sale-hopping, store brands, bulk shopping, and the rest of the tips discussed above to maximize your grocery dollars.

 Want to maximize all your dollars?
 Learn more about personal finance on the Greenlight Blog.
 And if you have kids, the Greenlight app should be on your radar.
 Greenlight is a debit card and money management app for kids and teens.
-Try one month of Greenlight, on us.
+Ready to learn about the world of money?
+Sign up for Greenlight today!

 ¹https://fns-prod.azureedge.us/sites/default/files/media/file/CostofFoodFeb2023LowModLib.pdf